figure002/nextwall/README.md

     ./train_ann -p30 ~/Pictures/train/

-This assumes that the directory `~/Pictures/train/` contains at least 30 image files.
-Then follow the instructions on the screen to start training.
+This will train the ANN on 30 image files from the directory `~/Pictures/train/` Then follow the instructions on the screen to start training.
 Once completed, two files will be created:

 * nextwall.dat - The training data
 * nextwall.net - The artificial neural network

 The ANN is created from the training data.
-Now copy the ANN file (nextwall.net) to `~/.local/share/nextwall/` to have `nextwall` use this ANN the next time it is executed with the `--scan` option.
+Now copy the ANN (nextwall.net) to `~/.local/share/nextwall/` to have `nextwall` use this ANN the next time it is executed with the `--scan` option.

-You can also create the ANN by using an existing training data file as
+You can update the ANN by using an existing training data file as follows:
-follows:

-    ./train_ann -r ~/Pictures/train/
+    ./train_ann -r

-This will create nextwall.net from an existing nextwall.dat file.
+This will create/update nextwall.net from an existing nextwall.dat file.

 ## License